jespergran98/withCafe/README.md

 3. legg til Marquee "Ferske bakevarer hver dag" - "Kvalitetskaffe fra bærekraftige bønner" - "Koselig møteplass i Tønsberg"
 4. legg til åpningstider (finn åpningstidene)

+ting å fikse:
+1. 2025 copyright bottom of html
+2. bilder for brød + bok på mobil
+3. Header too big on phone with Kontakt appearing on the next line
+4. scrolling too far down when finn lokasjon is clicked
+5. Header elements take up too much horizontal space before they snap into the phone design.
+The Meny, Catering, Lokasjoner, Om oss and kontakt should shrink in size before the snap so they fit properly within the header.
+(The issue appears horizontal phone view and iPads.)
+On phone when the logo pops to above the Meny, Catering, Lokasjoner, Om oss and kontakt, the "kontakt" appears on the next line.
+Please overhaul and improve the header design to look as intended across different viewports.

 Brød & Kaffe: